Mojang/EducationContent/phygital/threeLittlePigs/hay.md

     }
 })
 ```
+## Step 2
-## Whoa!
+Whoa!
 What just happened?
 Take a look at the code after you run it once.
 How were the hay blocks removed?
 You'll need this knowledge soon... continue in the story for now.